Grilled Pork Kabobs with Apples

 - Go Hawaiian!
 Substitute fresh pineapple chunks for the apple pieces in this recipe.
 Or try grilled pineapple shrimp kabobs with homemade teriyaki sauce.
 Substitute pork for the shrimp if you want, keeping the kabobs on the grill until the pork is fully cooked, 10 to 12 minutes.

-- Not a good day for grilling?
-Broil the kabobs in your oven instead.
+- Broil the kabobs in your oven instead.
 Cook on high, turning once, for 10 to 12 minutes or until cooked through.

-- If you don’t love pork, substitute boneless skinless chicken cut into 1-inch pieces.
+- Substitute boneless skinless chicken cut into 1-inch pieces.

 Prepare the sauce and assemble the kabobs up to a day in advance.
 Wrap well, and store in refrigerator